adammartin/azure-documentdb-rubysdk/lib/collection/README.md

 ## Create a Query Object

-You can create a query for a colleciton using the Collection Object.
+You can create a query for a collection using the Collection Object.
 See Azure::DocumentDB::Query README.md for explination of usage

 ```
 query = collection.query